 11. Virtual CIO/CTO/ViTM

 With a managed service provider, an invaluable service you can receive is having a Virtual CIO (Chief Information Officer), CTO (Chief Technology Officer) or ViTM (Virtual IT Services Manager) who will provide strategic technology guidance to your business.
 They immerse themselves in your business, and you receive their technical expertise without the full cost of hiring internally.
 A ViTM has strong technical and managerial knowledge.
-Therefore, they can enable your organization to develop roadmaps, managing IT budgets, and helping you to make decisions backed by expert opinions.
+Therefore, they can enable your organization to develop roadmaps, manage IT budgets, and help you to make decisions backed by expert opinions.

 12. IT Reporting

 An essential part of IT support is that you can hold your team or provider accountable.
 With IT reporting, you can look at KPIs to assess your IT environment and how quickly and efficiently issues are being resolved.
 With a provider, you’ll likely see a ticketing system for issues as they arise.
 They should be responded to and dealt with according to your service level agreement (SLA) conditions.
-This means that the response time always meets a certain threshold, and issues are resolved in a timely manner.
+This means that the response time always meets a certain threshold, and issues are resolved on time.
 Further, IT reporting drills into the financial costs, like hardware and software, to help you better understand the impact your IT has on business operations.

 IT analytics helps you to create a dashboard of how your business processes interact with technology.
 This can help you understand your technology and become more agile as you can easily make decisions from a centralized information source.
 Moreover, reporting gives you better business intelligence.
 With this, you can predict trends to make your IT more resilient to potential threats and changes.